JudgmentLabs/judgeval/README.md

 • **Production Monitoring**: Run any custom scorer online in production.
 Get Slack alerts for failures and add custom hooks to address regressions before they impact users.
 [Learn more](https://docs.judgmentlabs.ai/documentation/performance/online-evals)

-• **Simple to run RL**: Go from agent code to optimization via RL easily without managing compute infrastructure or data pipelines.
+• **Simple to run multi-turn RL**: Go from agent code to optimization via RL (supports multi-turn) easily without managing compute infrastructure or data pipelines.
 Simply plug onto your agents in production and train!

 • **Experiment with evals**: Test out different prompts, models, or changes to your agent by running tests using any evaluator.
 Visualize and compare results over time!
 [Learn more](https://docs.judgmentlabs.ai/documentation/evaluation/introduction)